Skateboarding-British Olympic hopeful, aged 11, fractures skull

 At the 2021 Tokyo Games, Brown is hoping to eclipse the record set by swimmer Margery Hinton, who was 13 years and 43 days old when she competed at the 1928 Olympics in Amsterdam.

+Brown, whose mother is Japanese and father British, is also an accomplished surfer with a brother named Ocean.

-Five sports, including baseball, skateboarding and surfing, will feature in Tokyo as part of the International Olympic Committee's revamp of the Games programme to attract younger audiences.
+Five sports, including baseball, skateboarding and surfing, will feature in Tokyo as part of the International Olympic Committee's revamp of the Games programme.

+(Reporting by Shrivathsa Sridhar; Additional reporting by Martyn Herman; Editing by Andrew Cawthorne)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.